UEFA Diploma in Football Leadership and Management (UEFA DFLM)

 20 (maximum of one per national association)

-To apply, candidates must complete the application form and submit it to firstname.lastname@example.org along with:
+To apply, candidates must complete the application form on uefacademy.com and submit it to email@example.com along with:

-- a recommendation letter from the organisation's top management
+- A recommendation letter from their organisation's top management

 Joining the DFLM has been a great experience and I am sure it will be useful for all the participants, especially once we get back to our respective national associations.
 I want to improve and I want to take my skills to the next level in order to help my national association.
 In one of the modules, we had to design a business strategy where of course we made a few mistakes when we were doing this individually.
 However, once we shared our experiences with the others on the course, we were able to change our approach, rephrase our concepts and ideas, which gives us fantastic experience moving forward.